Trade Coca Cola Stock

 - Exchange: NYSE

-- Leveraged Trading: AvaTrade allows you to profit from trading Coca-Cola stock CFDs at a fraction of the cost of buying the shares outright, thanks to the leverage.
+- Leveraged Trading: AvaTrade UK allows you to profit from trading Coca-Cola stock CFDs at a fraction of the cost of buying the stocks outright, thanks to the leverage.